ChrisDuffley/stationPlaylist/addonuserguide.md

 Yes with one exception: you can use various SPL Assistant layer commands outside of playlist viewer (say, from within insert tracks window) except jumping to place marker track (K).
 Also, when pressing SPL Assistant, D (remaining time for the entire playlist), sometimes you'll be asked to move back to playlist viewer, and from then on, this command will work regardless of where you are in Studio.

+Q. Why are there two layer command sets?

+This is to separate Studio specific functions from global commands to control Studio from everywhere.
+For SPL Controller (global commands), commands mirror that of Studio itself such as U to pause playback.
+SPL Assistant (Studio specific functions) assigns different functions for the same letter such as U for Studio uptime.

+Q. Can I set it so one layer command can invoke both layer command sets?

+Yes.
+If SPL Controller command is not assigned or want to make sure there is a command associated with SPL Controller entry command, open input gestures (NVDA menu/Preferences/Input gestures), expand StationPlaylist category, look for SPL Controller, then press Alt+A to add a new command.
+Unless you want your command to work in specific layouts, select "all layouts" from the list of gesture availability choices, then select OK button.
+Then, while focused in Studio, open add-on settings (NVDA+Alt+0), go to "advanced" category, and check "Use SPl Controller to invoke SPL Assistant" checkbox (checked by default for new installations of 25.09/25.06.6-LTS or later) and press Enter (OK button).

 Q. How can I tell NVDA to use a different sound card from the card used for streaming radio shows?

 To change sound cards for NVDA, Open NVDA menu, go to Preferences, Settings, then select audio settings category (you can also open this window directly by pressing Control+NVDA+U).
 Go to output device combo box, select the desired sound card for NVDA, then press ENTER.
 To switch back to the original sound card, repeat these steps, then choose the original sound card from output device combo box.